 Short answer: yes, for the majority of coursework.
 No, if you're hoarding every lecture recording ever made.
 A 128GB SSD is plenty of room for Windows 11, Office, a browser's worth of extensions, and thousands of documents, PDFs, and spreadsheets.
 Where it gets tight is local video storage or offline game installs.
 If that's your use case, this configuration isn't the one.
 A higher-capacity Fusion5 laptop or an external SSD solves it easily.

-The Lapbook S15 N6 includes dual-band WiFi, an integrated webcam for Zoom and Teams calls, and Windows 11 Home preloaded out of the box.
-No setup gymnastics, no waiting on driver downloads before your first class.
-Plug in, sign in, get moving.
+The Lapbook S15 N6 has dual-band WiFi, an integrated camera which can be used for Zoom and Teams calls, and Windows 11 Home preloaded straight out-of-the-box.
+There’s no need for complex setup procedures, no waiting on driver downloads before your first class.
+Just plug in, sign in, get moving.
 That's exactly the kind of plug-and-play experience a busy student laptop buyer wants on move-in day.

 Who This Windows 11 Laptop for Students Actually Fits